tejasmattur/cse-projects/news-site/README.md

 # News Sharing Site

-Developed using PHP, HTML/CSS, SQL

-Securities: CSRF tokens, Password hashing/salting, password recovery via security question

-Functionalities:
-  * Register
-  * Login
-  * Create Post (containing title, url, description of news article)
-  * Edit Post (only can edit the brief of own posts)
+  * Users can register, login, logout.

-  * Comment (on own and others' posts)
+  * Users can create, edit, and delete posts (cannot edit others' posts).

-  * Delete Post (including all attached comments),
-  * Delete Comment
+  * Users can comment on other users' posts.

-  * View User Profile (shows all posts and comments)
+  * Users can view other user profiles, showing all posts and comments.

-  * View as Guest (Gives access to dashboard with all posts and comments, does not allow posting and commenting as guest).
+  * Site can be viewed as guest, where all content can be seen but no posts or comments can be made.

+  * Account password can be recovered via security question.

+  * Uses CSRF tokens, passwords and security question details are hashed and salted.